ideas-lab-nus/robod/README.md

 If you are interested in using this dataset, please cite our following paper:

-Tekler, Z.D., Ono, E., Peng, Y. et al. ROBOD, room-level occupancy and building operation dataset.
-Build.
-Simul.
-(2022). https://doi.org/10.1007/s12273-022-0925-9
+Tekler, Zeynep Duygu, et al. "ROBOD, room-level occupancy and building operation dataset."
+Building Simulation.
+Tsinghua University Press, 2022. https://doi.org/10.1007/s12273-022-0925-9